How much would learning how to hit a fade consistently make you a better golfer?

 How to Grip For a Fade

-This will help you notroll your wrists over (which produces a draw) and help you feel like you are holding off the club at impact.
+This will help you not roll your wrists over (which produces a draw) and help you feel like you are holding off the club at impact.
 Try this method first at the range as it’s easier than adjusting your grip.

 Normally, your right palm should be facing the target when gripping the club.
-But, if you want to hit a fade start by rolling your right hand to the left but don’t overdo it.
-By weakening your grip it makes it much easier to hit a fade and not roll your hands over.
+But, if you want to hit a fade, start by rolling your right hand to the left, but don’t overdo it.
+By weakening your grip, it makes it much easier to fade it and not roll your hands over.

-Setup Position To Hit The Fade
+Pre Takeaway Position To Hit The Fade

 Once you’re “crowding” the ball, you will need to make sure you are aligned left of the target.
-Otherwise, if you start your ball at the target you’ll miss fairways and greens to the right all the time.
+Otherwise, with the ball starting left, you’ll miss fairways and greens to the right all the time.

-Lastly, you want to be very specific with your alignment.
+Lastly, you want to be very specific with your alignment to the target.
 If you’re aimed right with an open clubface this can produce a big miss and even bigger scores.

 If you’re not sure if you’re aligned properly use an alignment rod or club on the range.
-Or, if you are playing have a friend check for you the next time you’re out on the course.
+Or, if you are playing, have a friend check for you the next time you’re out on the course.

-3 Ways to Easily Hit a Fade
+4 Ways to Easily Hit a Fade

 1. Check Your Equipment

 If you draw the ball a ton and want to hit the fade sometimes, switch the setting to a neutral position.
 If the clubface is closed at address, it’s going to make it difficult to produce a fade and could even create the dreaded double cross that could result in some big numbers.

 You want to be very specific on your pre-shot routine on picking a target to hit the fade.
-If you have a 9 iron it won’t be more than 2-4 yards.
+If you have a 9 iron, it won’t be more than 2-4 yards.
 But a fairway wood or driver can be closer to 10.
-Make sure to commit to picking a target accordingly as alignment is critical.
+Make sure to commit to picking a target accordingly, as alignment is critical.

 Once you commit to a target, use your practice swings to feel like you are hitting a fade.
 Don’t practice an inside, wrist turning draw swing.
 This just confuses your mind on what shot you are trying to hit.
 Instead, practice your new grip, and rehearse the swing that will give you a slightly open face at impact.